san-sei/documents/content/en/docs/for_administrators/users_and_security_keys_management/manage_passkeys_and_credentials/entra_id_provisioning_tool.md

 ## Bulk Passkey Provisioning

 The tool can be used to register passkeys for users in bulk mode.
-Here is how to use it to provision multiple users:
+Follow these steps to provision multiple users:

 ### Getting Started